run-llama/llama-hub/loader_hub/web/knowledgebase_web/README.md

 # Knowledge Base Website Loader

-This loader is a web crawler and scraper that fetches text content from websites structed as knowledge bases.
+This loader is a web crawler and scraper that fetches text content from websites hosting public knowledge bases.
+Examples are the [Intercom help center](https://www.intercom.com/help/en/) or the [Robinhood help center](https://robinhood.com/us/en/support/).
 Typically these sites have a directory structure with several sections and many articles in each section.
-This loader crawls and finds all links that match the article path provided, and scrapes the content of each page.
+This loader crawls and finds all links that match the article path provided, and scrapes the content of each article.
+This can be used to create bots that answer customer questions based on public documentation.

 It uses [Playwright](https://playwright.dev/python/) to drive a browser.
 This reduces the chance of getting blocked by Cloudflare or other CDNs, but makes it a bit more challenging to run on cloud services.